 The institutes of the Leibniz Association have a firm place in top national and international research.
 Leibniz researchers cooperate with institutions across the globe and constantly develop their collaborative partnerships.

-In 2015, Leibniz Institutes were involved in 4,500 formal international collaborations in 139 different countries.
+In 2016, Leibniz Institutes were involved in over 4,600 formal international collaborations in 135 different countries.
 In addition, many Leibniz Institutes have established partner sites and maintain research stations abroad.

-The budget totals 1.7 billion euros (2016) with an equal share (39%) from the Federal Government and the states (Länder).
-Third-party funding amounts to 23% of the total budget.
+The budget totals 1.8 billion euros (2016) with an equal share (29%) from the Federal Government and the states (Länder).
+Third-party funding amounts to 21 per cent of the total budget.
+20 per cent of the budget is financed from other sources.